Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 kubectl get apiservice

-Then drill into a specific group to see its resources:
+Then drill into a specific group:

 kubectl api-resources --api-group=apps